jsprieto10/inalambria-back/README.md

 - Add songs to your playlists
 - Listen to your favorite songs

-You can check the deployed version [here](https://inalambria-front.jsprieto10.vercel.app/).
+You can check the deployed version here [back url](https://inalambria.herokuapp.com/).

 ## Deployment

-You can check the deployed version [here](https://inalambria-front.jsprieto10.vercel.app/)
 - Clone this repo

 - Run the following commands